When to use:

 Crypto

 Users can pay with tokens on Immutable Chain.
+The accepted tokens can be configured through Hub.
 Default currencies are USDC and IMX.
 Custom ERC-20 tokens must be whitelisted.
 If users don’t have enough tokens, the widget offers swap, bridge, or fiat onramp options.Fiat

 Next steps